SU-SWS/acsf_setup/README.md

 # ACSF Setup
-This is a script to perform the manual tasks that SWS team members must to to finalize setup of a new group/department site on Stanford Sites 2.0 (ACSF).
+This is a script to perform the manual tasks that SWS team members must use to finalize setup of a new group/department site on Stanford Sites 2.0 (ACSF).
 We hope that this does not have a very long lifespan.

 **Version 0.x**